Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Introduction

 \section{Introduction}

 Material models are essential to realistic rendering, since they describe the interaction between light and surfaces.
 The microfacet model~\cite{Cook1982REFLEC, walter2007mmrt} is a commonly used analytical material model, which assumes that a surface is made of plenty of small microfacets.
 And the distribution of these microfacets, or normal distribution function (NDF), characterizes the principal appearance of the surface.
-Besides, the occlusion between microfacets, is modeled using the shadowing-masking function, which encodes the proportion of light that may reach a microfacet without being occluded by others.
+Besides, the occlusion between microfacets is modeled using the shadowing-masking function, which encodes the proportion of light that may reach a microfacet without being occluded by others.
 Therefore, the classical microfacet bidirectional scattering distribution function (BSDF) can accurately model the \emph{single bounce} of light among the microfacets.
 However, since the light can actually bounce/scatter \emph{multiple times} before exiting the microgeometry, particularly for rough surfaces, the microfacet model can lead to an obvious energy loss.

-It is difficult to solve the multiple bounce of light from the microfacet model.
-Various assumptions have been made, and we are especially interested in the Smith approximation -- the NDFs are always the same regardless of different positions.
-The Smith approximation immediately suggests the similarity between microfacets and a volumetric media, thus leading to random walk solutions by Heitz et al.~\shortcite{heitz2016} and Dupuy et al.~\shortcite{Dupuy:2016:Unification}.
+It is difficult to solve the multiple bounces of light from the microfacet model.
+Various assumptions have been made, and we are especially interested in the Smith approximation -- the NDFs are always the same regardless of different positions~\cite{smith:1967:smith}.
+The Smith approximation immediately suggests the similarity between microfacets and a volumetric \revises{medium}, thus leading to random walk solutions by Heitz et al.~\shortcite{heitz2016} and Dupuy et al.~\shortcite{Dupuy:2016:Unification}.
 They trace light paths inside the volume, keeping track of the positions of each bounce and producing accurate results.
-However, as Wang et al.~\shortcite{wang2021positionfree} pointed out, keeping the positions is unnecessary as the NDF never changes with position.
-This leads to a position-free path integral.
-Albeit more efficient, the results by Wang et al.~\shortcite{wang2021positionfree} differs from previous work.
-Therefore, a hypothesis was made by Bitterli and d’Eon~\shortcite{BitterliAndd'Eon:2022} to explain the difference -- while the positional difference can be ignored horizontally, the vertical heights along a path need to be considered by deriving a closed-form formulation of the height distribution.
-And they supported this hypothesis with identical results to Heitz et al.~\shortcite{heitz2016}.
+Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} decrease the integral dimension using a closed-form formulation of the height distribution by assuming a hyperexponential distribution, leading to unbiased and less-noisy results.
+Wang et al.~\shortcite{wang2021positionfree} introduce the position-free property into the multiple-bounce computation, assuming the independence between the bounces (except sharing the same direction).
+Their model produces much less noise for both reflection and refraction and is unrelated to any specific height distribution.
+However, their results differ from the previous works due to the independent-bounce assumption.